Florida

 Meeting was this past week-end.
 And TWICE some of this report disappeared

-to the computer gremlins.
-But…the following is my outline format followed
+the following is my outline format

 by the details in each area.
 As always, if you have questions or comments